NixOS/rfcs/rfcs/0127-issues-warnings.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-- From above: "Ignoring a package without issues (i.e. they have all been resolved) results in a warning at evaluation time".
-How could this be implemented, and efficiently?
+- ~~From above: "Ignoring a package without issues (i.e. they have all been resolved) results in a warning at evaluation time".
+How could this be implemented, and efficiently?~~
+  - ~~More generally, how do we tell users that their ignored warning can be removed, so that they won't accidentally miss future warnings?~~
+  - Issues have a `resolved` attribute that may be used for that purpose.
+  - The ignore mechanism has been refined so that there is less risk of missing future warnings.
 - ~~Should issues be a list or an attrset?~~
   - We are using a list for now, there is always the possibility to also allow attrsets in the future.
 - ~~A lot of bike shedding.
 (See below)~~